binp-dev/tornado/README.md

 ### Run on the device

-To build, deploy and run both aplication and real-time code and run it on the i.MX8M Nano device:
+To build both aplication and real-time code and deploy it to the i.MX8M Nano device:

 ```bash
 poetry run python -m tornado.manage device.run --device <ip-addr>[:port]